NicoleWall/Chocolate-Bar-Rating/README.md

 - Project Management: Project Brief
 - Data (Data files not uploaded to GitHub)
 - Scripts: The Jupyter notebooks containing the coding for the analysis.
+- Analysis: The visualizations used for developing and explaining insights.

 Tableau Presenation: https://public.tableau.com/app/profile/nicole.wall1266/viz/ChocolateBarRating_17096158041530/Story1